 Choosing which screen Alfred should appear on

 If you use dual monitors or multiple screens, you can specify whether Alfred should appear on your default screen, mouse screen or active screen (the display on which the active application is shown).

 Using the grid above, you can also set a default position, if you'd prefer Alfred to appear in a location other than the centre top of your screen.

-In Alfred 2.8+, the way Alfred appears has changed, using a non-activating panel and operating much like Spotlight's window when in the Standard (default) mode.
+By default, Alfred uses a non-activating panel, operating much like Spotlight's window when in Standard mode.